HOME WISE Uranium Project > Mining & Milling > Issues >

 CNSC staff has determined that an EA is required to be conducted in order for this licensing action to occur.

-> View Matoush Exploration Project, Chibougamau, Quebec external link (CNSC)
+> View Matoush Exploration Project, Chibougamau, Quebec (CNSC)

 On Nov.
 11, 2008, Strateco Resources Inc. announced that the Scoping Study on Matoush "Indicates Very Strong Economics".